Sign up to get the latest updates

 Hawaiʻi Early Childhood Advocacy Alliance

-Preschool Open Doors Expansion Early Learning Access Bill
+Preschool Open Doors

-Early Learning Apprenticeship Grant Bill
+Early Learning Apprenticeships

 Continue reading

-• Happy New Year!
+Happy New Year!

 It is with excitement and gratitude that we look forward to another year.
 With the legislative session just days away, we know that opportunities for change are abundant.
 As HECAA coalition members, we know that our strength is in our numbers and that our influence comes from a place of love and respect for our Hawai'i and all those who call Hawai'i home.
 We ask you to take some time to get prepped for the legislative session and get ready to make our voices heard and advocate for all things early childhood.
 See our Advocacy Check List to get yourself primed for the session, and please join us for our monthly meetings and, if possible, our weekly check-ins.
 If you haven't already, visit our events tab and get signed up to stay connected.
 Wishing you all the best in the upcoming year.
 Thank you for being a part of a mission and movement to improve the lives of our young children and families.